koushik8686/FDFED-2/README.md

   - Bids are updated in real-time using WebSocket technology.

 - **Email Verification**
-  - Secure registration process with email verification.
+  - Secure registration process with email verification with otp validation .

 ## Technology Stack
 - **Frontend**: React.js